pirrozani/Card-Prediction-Application/README.md

 4. Place the extracted dataset in the `data` directory of this project.

-### Creating a Python Environment for TensorFlow GPU
+### Creating a Python Environment for TensorFlow GPU using Conda

 Follow these steps to set up a Python environment with GPU support for TensorFlow: